-The best way to deal with Account Discovery Systems is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Account Discovery Systems for millions of clients nationwide.
+The most effective way to deal with Account Discovery Systems is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Account Discovery Systems on behalf of their clients.

 And they may be able to help you too.

 Will Account Discovery Systems sue me or garnish my wages?